New Rules To Further Expand NJ's Medical Marijuana Program

 The state Department of Health announced the regulatory changes Monday, the latest step in its ongoing quest to enable more New Jersey residents to legally obtain marijuana for a growing number of health conditions.
 The reforms are scheduled to take effect on May 20.

-Nearly two dozen diseases or symptoms are for medical marijuana treatment in New Jersey, including opioid use disorders, and the program covers 46,300 patients, according to the state.
+Nearly two dozen diseases or symptoms are now eligible for medical marijuana treatment in New Jersey, including opioid use disorders, and the program covers 46,300 patients, according to the state.

 In addition, the regulations announced Monday eliminate the requirement that minors with certain conditions must receive a psychiatric evaluation as well as a physician’s recommendation to obtain medical marijuana; adults do not face the same hurdle.
 They also simplify the process the public can use to encourage the DOH to add more qualifying conditions to the list.